SD › Thailand › Bangkok › Best Time to Visit

 - Chakri Day – This holiday is an important observance for modern Thailand held on April 6, celebrating the founding of the Chakri Dynasty from which the current royal family originates.
 Banks, schools and government offices are closed, but most other businesses remain open.
 Thai people may light incense and lay wreaths at prominent statues of King Rama I.

-- Songkran – The Thai New Year celebration is a three-day holiday that takes place over April 13-16, 2016, but the festivities can last all week long.
+- Songkran – The Thai New Year celebration is a three-day holiday, but the festivities can last all week long.
 During Songkran, most office buildings, banks, family-run shops and eateries shut down completely, though the big shopping malls usually remain open.
 At least half of Bangkok residents leave the city, traveling back to their hometowns during this time.
 Those who stay should prepare to get wet by dressing appropriately and protecting phones and wallets, with the celebrations including young people that arm themselves with high-velocity water guns, buckets and hoses to take part in massive water fights – tourists and businessmen are often top targets.

 Bangkok Events in May